 17.3.2 Stage Two

-The Association may, within fifteen (15) calendar days of the written decision at Stage One, refer the grievance to the Associate Vice-President, People and Resources or designate.
+The Association may, within fifteen (15) calendar days of the written decision at Stage One, refer the grievance to the Associate Vice-President, People and Chief Human Resources Officer or designate.

 The grievance shall be heard at Stage Two within fifteen (15) calendar days.
 A written decision shall be rendered within fifteen (15) calendar days of the Stage Two hearing.